 After the war, the Washington Navy Yard exhibited the gun.
 From 1960, it was displayed at Dahlgren as a reminder of the base’s namesake and the base’s continuing commitment to Navy combat readiness.

 Location.
-Marker has been confirmed missing.
-It was likely located near 38° 18.197′ N, 77° 27.625′ W. Marker was in Fredericksburg, Virginia.
+Marker is missing.
+It was located near 38° 18.197′ N, 77° 27.625′ W. Marker was in Fredericksburg, Virginia.
 Marker was at the intersection of Princess Anne Street and William Street (Virginia Route 3) on Princess Anne Street.
 Touch for map.
 Marker was at or near this postal address: 907 Princess Anne St., Fredericksburg, VA 22401, Fredericksburg VA 22401, United States of America.

-At least 10 other markers are within walking distance of this location.
-Second Town Hall / Market House (within shouting distance of this marker); The Market Square (within shouting distance of this marker); Lewis Randolph Ball (within shouting distance of this marker); Site of Barton House (within shouting distance of this marker); First Town Hall / Market House (within shouting distance of this marker); Hostages (about 300 feet away, in a direct line); Weedon’s Tavern (about 300 feet away); Stating Inalienable Rights (about 300 feet away); Seeking Civil Rights (about 300 feet away); Prisoners of Christ (about 400 feet away).
-Click for a list and map of all markers in Fredericksburg.
+Other nearby markers.
+Second Town Hall / Market House (within shouting distance of this marker); The Market Square (within shouting distance of this marker); Lewis Randolph Ball (within shouting distance of this marker); Site of Barton House (within shouting distance of this marker); First Town Hall / Market House (within shouting distance of this marker); Weedon’s Tavern (about 300 feet away, measured in a direct line); Stating Inalienable Rights (about 300 feet away); Seeking Civil Rights (about 300 feet away); Prisoners of Christ (about 400 feet away); Gen. Stonewall Jackson (about 400 feet away).
+Touch for a list and map of all markers in Fredericksburg.

 Credits.
+This page was last revised on July 22, 2016.
 This page originally submitted on June 4, 2007, by Dawn Bowen of Fredericksburg, Virginia.
 This page has been viewed 2,801 times since then and 45 times this year.
 Last updated on June 10, 2007, by Dawn Bowen of Fredericksburg, Virginia.
 Photos: 1, 2. submitted on June 4, 2007, by Dawn Bowen of Fredericksburg, Virginia. • J. J. Prats was the editor who published this page.